jhumelsine/jhumelsine.github.io/_posts/2024-04-07-interpreter-design-pattern-design.md

 > The Interpreter pattern uses a class to represent each grammar rule.
 Symbols on the right-hand side of the rule are instance variables of these classes.
 The grammar above is represented by five classes: an abstract class RegularExpression and its four subclasses LiteralExpression, AlternationExpression, SequenceExpression, and RepetitionExpression.
 The last three classes define variables that hold subexpressions.

-Then they added this diagram, which is UML version of their OMT version.
+Then they added this diagram.
+This is my is UML rendering of their OMT version.
 If interested, their version can be seen [here](https://tizianomanni.altervista.org/sites/default/files/Project/Ing_sw/Metasito/Pattern/Interpreter.html):

 <img src="/assets/InterpreterDesignPatternGoF.png" alt="Gang of Four Regular Expression Design"  width = "70%" align="center" style="padding-right: 35px;">

 Their class names don’t match the grammar terminology.
-They dropped the `’(‘ expression ‘)’` grammar rule as well in their design.
+They dropped the `’(‘ expression ‘)’` grammar rule from their design as well.

 # What the Gang of Four Skimmed Over
 The GoF’s description of grammar mapping to design in their example is correct, but it is sparse.
 Here is my interpretation of the mapping from grammar to design: